BiEchi/my-homepage/content/authors/admin/_index.md

     url: https://illinois.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Jack Bai's research interests mainly lie on chatbots, image segmentation, and distributed training currently.
+bio: Jack Bai is an undergradog but received much help from his friends and professors.
+He is very thankful for all those who helped him with his research and engineering works.

 # Interests to show in About widget
 interests: